 Trump says he plans to give Republican nomination acceptance speech from White House

-US President Donald Trump on Thursday said that he intended to deliver his Republican nomination acceptance speech from the White House, according to a media report.
+US President Donald Trump has said he intended to deliver his Republican nomination acceptance speech from the White House, according to a media report.
 Trump, 75, is seeking re-election from the Republican party.
-Having won the GOP primaries with historic margins, he will formally be nominated by the party through its virtual convention later this month.
+Having won the Republican, also known as GOP (Grand Old Party), primaries with historic margins, he will formally be nominated by the party through its virtual convention later this month.

 "I'll probably be giving my speech at the White House because it is a great place.
 It’s a place that makes me feel good, it makes the country feel good,” Trump told the Post and added that it would also be easy for law enforcement agencies and the Secret Service.
 “We’d do it possibly outside on one of the lawns, we have various lawns, so we could have it outside in terms of the China virus,” Trump told the daily as he referred to the social distancing guidelines amid the coronavirus pandemic.